Majin-Kilane/Active-Directory/README.md

 - Enhanced skills in configuring and managing Windows Defender Firewall through GPOs.
 - Gained expertise in managing critical services like WSUS, DHCP, and Routing/Access.
 - Learned the importance of auditing and logging for security and compliance.
+- Learned that reliable authentication and domain services depend entirely on properly configured and redundant DNS, not just multiple domain controllers.

 ## Conclusion